 - If no Fire Safety Officer is assigned, a Fire Film Safety Permit will be issued.

 - A production company representative must appear in person at both the Police Film Office and Fire Film Safety Office to sign and pay appropriate fees before actual filming begins.

 - Copies of all permits will issued to the production company and must be on hand at all times at the film location.

 - Please email the Fire Film Safety Office at BFDfilming@burbankca.gov regarding any revised production call times or cancellations at least one business day prior to the scheduled start of production or the paid fees shall be forfeited.

 Please note that if a Fire Safety Officer works over 4 hours, the total hours will include an additional 30 minutes for pre- and post-assignment tasks.

-Productions not assigned a Fire Safety Officer will be issued a Temporary Production Location permit at a fee of $156.00 which shall be paid prior to the first day of production.
+Productions not assigned a Fire Safety Officer will be issued a Fire Film Safety Permit at a fee of $156.00 which shall be paid prior to the first day of production.